The Invasion (professional wrestling): Stone Cold Steve Austin's exile and return

 On the July 16 episode of Raw Is War, Austin was shown drinking and playing pool at a bar downtown.
-During the night, Vince McMahon held a WWF meeting backstage.
-Undertaker and the APA gave a motivational speech on how they should not tolerate the Alliance any longer.
+During the night, Mr. McMahon held a WWF meeting backstage.
+The Undertaker and the APA gave a motivational speech on how they should not tolerate The Alliance any longer.
 After they were finished, Brooklyn Brawler wheeled Freddie Blassie into the room so he could address the wrestlers and pump them up for the night.
 As the WWF wrestlers united, Austin could be seen watching the events on the television at the bar.
 He proceeded to slam his cue stick on the pool table and left.

-Later that night, DDP and Rhyno faced Kane and the Undertaker.
-During the match, there was interference from the Alliance.
+Later that night, Diamond Dallas Page and Rhyno faced Kane and The Undertaker.
+During the match, there was interference from The Alliance.
 In response, The Hardy Boyz, the APA, Jericho, and Kurt Angle came to help their WWF allies, but more Alliance members came in and overwhelmed the WWF wrestlers.
 Backstage, many WWF and Alliance wrestlers were fighting each other, and the WWF seemed to be on the losing end of things.
 A truck was seen driving up to the arena, however, and Austin came out with his cue stick and proceeded to beat down any WCW and ECW wrestlers in his path.
 He then came to the ring, trash-talking on the way down, and beat down the Alliance wrestlers, giving Stunners to most of the men in the ring.
 The WWF wrestlers had cleaned house and were standing tall.
 The WWF seemed to be in good shape for the upcoming pay-per-view with Austin's return.

-InVasion: WWF vs The Alliance (WCW/ECW): The War Begins
+Invasion pay-per-view

-At InVasion, the Inaugural Brawl took place between Team WCW/ECW and Team WWF.
-Team WWF consisted of Stone Cold Steve Austin, Kurt Angle, Chris Jericho, Kane, and the Undertaker, who all squared off against the team of Diamond Dallas Page, Booker T, Rhyno, and the Dudley Boyz.
+At the Invasion pay-per-view, the "Inaugural Brawl" took place between Team Alliance and Team WWF.
+Team WWF consisted of Stone Cold Steve Austin, Kurt Angle, Chris Jericho, Kane, and The Undertaker, who all squared off against the team of Diamond Dallas Page, Booker T, Rhyno, and The Dudley Boyz.
 Near the end of the match, all of the wrestlers were outside of the ring except Booker T and Angle.
 Angle applied the ankle lock on Booker T, who tapped out, but no referee was there to witness it.
 Austin then dragged a referee into the ring, but in a swerve, kicked Angle in the head, hit him with a Stunner, and placed Booker T on top of Angle and told the referee to count.
-Team WCW/ECW won the match due to Austin's betrayal of the WWF.
+Team Alliance won the match due to Austin's betrayal of the WWF.

 The next night, Austin claimed he joined the Alliance because they appreciated him.
-He cited Vince's hugging of Angle and calling The Rock on the phone as signs that Vince did not appreciate Austin and accused McMahon of grooming Angle to be the next WWF Champion.
+He cited Mr. McMahon's hugging of Angle and calling The Rock on the phone as signs that McMahon did not appreciate Austin and accused him of grooming Angle to be the next WWF Champion.